Facebook wants people to invite its cameras into their homes

 Facebook will offer Portal in two sizes — a $199 model with a 10-inch horizontal screen and a $349 "Plus" version with a 15.6-inch screen that can switch between vertical or horizontal orientations.

-Both models also include an internet-connected speaker that includes Amazon's voice-activated digital assistant, Alexa.
-Portal connects calls through Facebook's Messenger app, meaning that it can connect calls with people who aren't using Portal.
+Both models also include an internet-connected speaker that features Amazon's voice-activated digital assistant, Alexa.
+Portal connects calls through Messenger, meaning that it can reach people who don't have a Portal themselves.
+And since Messenger can be used without a Facebook account, Portal users won't need a Facebook account to use it — only Messenger.

 Ortutay reported from New York.